Aliases for ARHGAP31 Gene

 GeneCards Summary for ARHGAP31 Gene

 ARHGAP31 (Rho GTPase Activating Protein 31) is a Protein Coding gene.
 Diseases associated with ARHGAP31 include Adams-Oliver Syndrome 1 and Adams-Oliver Syndrome.
-Among its related pathways are Signaling by GPCR and Cytoskeletal Signaling.
+Among its related pathways are G-protein signaling_Regulation of CDC42 activity and Signaling by GPCR.
 GO annotations related to this gene include GTPase activator activity and SH3 domain binding.
 An important paralog of this gene is ARHGAP32.

 UniProtKB/Swiss-Prot for ARHGAP31 Gene